Hiring Electricians and Welders: Is Experience Enough or Are Licenses Required?

 Venky1342

-Select the appropriate trained and certified and qualified candidate for the appropriate job though you have to pay the stipulated wages.
-For any reason pl. do not put yourself in dark by selecting candidates without any concerned qualification for the concerned job.
+Normally, for any kind of operation, only a doctor or surgeon will operate, is it not?
+Or can you operate, or can I?
+Your question is similar to this: Select the appropriately trained, certified, and qualified candidate for the job, even if you have to pay the stipulated wages.
+For any reason, please do not put yourself in the dark by selecting candidates without the necessary qualifications for the job.

-If you and me operate a patient what will happen to the patient and the same will happen if you select the wrong candidates for the right job...
-OK ALL THE BEST VAMSI
+If you and I operate on a patient, what will happen to the patient?
+The same consequences will occur if you select the wrong candidates for the right job.
+OK, all the best, Vamsi.

 vamsi256

-as you have said that there is a requirement of competence as per QMS or OHSAS ,The welder or electrician should be Trade certificate either ITI or should passed a exam for said requirement.
+As you have said that there is a requirement of competence as per QMS or OHSAS, the welder or electrician should have a Trade certificate either from ITI or should have passed an exam for the said requirement.
+Could you provide me with details on where exactly the above-mentioned points are stated?
+I mean, under which clauses or is it specified in 18001 or the Indian Electrical Rules?

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute